How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Read the label of your paint.
 If it's water-based, dish soap and water can lift it from your laminate floors.

 Deal with the paint on laminate floors as soon as possible.
 It's much simpler to remove when it hasn't dried yet.
-Add more soap and water if the paint has become too dry.

-Dish soap can be helpful
+Dish soap may be useful

 Scrape It